Parts of the Electoral Process

 Electoral dispute resolution: Includes any mechanism established to hear and adjudicate election-related disputes throughout the electoral cycle.

-Based on close review of more than 200 sources of public international law, each of the 21 obligations was associated with the relevant parts of the election.
+Based on close review of over 300 sources of public international law, each of the 21 obligations was associated with the relevant parts of the election.
 The chart below provides an overview snapshot of the obligations that have been found particularly relevant to each part of the election process.